-2 Plaintiffs ignore evidence of race-conscious county splits when that is precisely the evidence provided to this Court on the alleged racial predominance of the enacted plans.
+&lt;sup>2 Plaintiffs also discount race-conscious county splits as not providing evidence of racial predominance [Doc.
+205, p.
+10-11] when that is precisely the evidence provided to this Court on the alleged racial predominance of the enacted plans.
 Duchin Report, (Ga.
 NAACP Doc.
 142-2, pp. 2-9).